 Bidders are required to fully respond with compliance statements to each of the specifications.
 Bidders must be clear and concise in responses in order to be fully credited in the evaluation.
 Attach and reference any relevant documentation that would ensure the evaluating committee that specifications are met.
 If “no response” or insufficient response to substantiate compliance is provided, the University reserves the sole right to reject bidder’s response from further consideration.

 Bidders must meet all requirements.
-If requirements are not met, the bidders are disqualified from further evaluation/award..
+If requirements are not met, the bidders are disqualified from further evaluation/award.

 Bidder must complete and return the MUHC Bid Form with their bid response.
 Vendor quote sheets are not acceptable forms of bidding and could cause rejection of bid.